 If you wish to serve on the Vestry, you should download the Vestry nomination form HERE or pick one up from the church office.

-We ask that all nomination forms be completed and returned to the Rector either via email or to the church office as soon as possible, and no later than the Friday of the first week of January, so that they can be included in the January edition of the Tidings newsletter for the benefit of the parish prior to elections at the Annual Meeting.
+We ask that all nomination forms be completed and returned to Allison Fletcher via email or to the church office as soon as possible, and no later than December 20, so that they can be included in the January edition of the Tidings newsletter for the benefit of the parish prior to elections at the Annual Meeting.

 Vestry Commissions and Commissioners